Bruno Oesch, Irene Schiller, Lino Camponovo, Markus Aebi

 We employ a strong multi-disciplinary team of 6 people exhibiting complementary skills in different areas.
 The company maintains an extensive international network.

 With her strong molecular biology background, she sets the scientific direction of the company.
 She leads the development of novel vaccines until the proof of concept in the target animal species.
 Furthermore, she manages the intellectual property strategy.
-As a member of the management she supports the CEO on the company business strategy.
+As a member of the management board, she supports the CEO on the company business strategy.

-Christine obtained her PhD degree in the lab of Markus Aebi at the ETH Zurich in 2010 followed by a Post-Doctoral Fellowship in the same laboratory.
+Dr Neupert obtained her PhD degree in the lab of Markus Aebi at the ETH Zurich in 2010 followed by a Post-Doctoral Fellowship in the same laboratory.
 She is author of several peer-reviewed papers and two patents.
 In addition, she acquired non-dilutive fundings for Malcisbo.

 Marc Baer studied veterinary medicine at the University of Zurich, graduating in 1982.
 He worked at the Faculty of Veterinary Medicine in Zurich until 1986 and he holds a doctorate in veterinary medicine from the University of Zurich.
 He works as veterinarian for companion animals and horses in his private practice since 1986.
 Marc Bär was member of the board of directors of Julius Bär Holding AG and Julius Bär Asset Mgmt.
 AG from 1999 to 2005.